 Vegetarian

 For guests who choose to disclose a need in advance during Registration, alternate dishes may be available and served individually to those guests.
-Due to the nature of the meal, we are unable to accommodate Vegan alternatives this year.
-Note dishes marked by these symbols, indicating a Vegetarian or No Gluten option respectively:
+Due to the nature of the meal, vegan alternatives will be severely limited.
+Note dishes marked by these symbols, indicating a Vegetarian, No Gluten, or Vegan option respectively:

 First Course – Nayrūz Celebration